matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ### Also, reduce state sent to clients

-In addition to improving room upgrades, we think we can improve the situation by excluding the state that is sent to clients on initial sync.
+In addition to improving room upgrades, we think we can improve the situation by shrinking the state that is sent to clients on initial sync.
 This should reduce unnecessary bandwidth use, and reduce storage use within clients.

 ### Structure of this document